abinit/abinit/doc/tutorial/compilation.md

             LDFLAGS=-L$HOME/local/lib CPPFLAGS=-I$HOME/local/include
 ```

-where, again, we use `mpicc` as C compiler.
+where we use `mpicc` as C compiler and we have to specify LDFLAGS, CPPFLAGS because
+we want to use our installation of hdf5.
 At the end of the configuration step, one should obtain

 ```sh